 1. You CAN’T build a website in 10 minutes

 Well, you probably can, but not a very good one.
-After watching all those Youtube tutorials, I was convinced that setting up my actual blog is only going to take an hour.
-Tops!
+After watching all those Youtube tutorials, I was convinced that setting up my actual blog is only going to take an hour, tops!
 Incorrect.
 It took me days before my blog was worthy enough to face the public.
 Maybe I’m just a perfectionist, but I had to test and try out so many themes before I could decide.
 And the hardest part comes once you try to customize your theme and add some actual content to it.

-Some bloggers suggest that you should just not focus much on aspect in the begging, but I disagree.
+Some bloggers suggest that you should just not focus much on this aspect in the beginning, but I disagree.
 You want to be proud of what you’re putting out there, and you want to make sure it makes a powerful first impression on people.
 So dedicate some time and effort into making sure that you create a website that you like!

 2. You CAN build a website on your own

-I got a bit discouraged because I thought if people are willing to pay so much money for it, then it’s not only going to take forever with my limited technological skills, but it’s probably going to take a lot more effort that I initially thought it would and might not even end up very good.
+I got a bit discouraged because I thought if people are willing to pay so much money for it, then it’s not only going to take forever with my limited technological skills, but it’s probably going to take a lot more effort than I initially thought it would and might not even end up very good.

 I had to put all of these fears aside and I got inspired by other bloggers that made their own blogs from scratch.
 Because it is possible.
 It takes a bit of research (because all the information you need is already out there), some patience and willingness to learn.